Learning Hub

 2. Focus on the truth about your child.

 Ask God how he sees your child.
-Does God see her as a messed up, hopeless cause?
+Does God see them as a messed up, hopeless cause?
 The answer is probably vastly different from your current view.
 Repeating truth-filled phrases changes our beliefs.
-Changing our beliefs, in turn, changes our thinking, feeling and actions.
+Changing our beliefs, in turn, changes our thinking, feelings, and actions.

-Here’s a truth you could try telling yourself: “If my child fails this class [or keeps a messy room], he will grow and learn and have an opportunity to do better in the future.
+You could try telling yourself a truth: “If my child fails this class [or keeps a messy room], they will grow and learn and have an opportunity to do better in the future.
 I will have an opportunity to communicate truly unconditional love.”

 3. Empower respectful honesty.

 One mom of teens was a self-described micromanager about chores and general responsibility.
-She admitted it and told her kids that she was working to let them be responsible for their lives.
+She admitted it and told her kids she was working to let them be responsible for their lives.
 She also equipped them with a simple, respectful script to confront her when she slipped into old habits: “Mom, I’m feeling micromanaged right now.”
-This prompted her to do a “do-over” in the interaction and helped her kids to take responsibility for their lives.
+This prompted her to do a “do-over” in the interaction and helped her kids grow in responsibility and wisdom.

 4. Encourage your child!